 Award for a United Methodist student of the Memphis Annual Conference who is a deacon candidate and has completed at least one year of seminary studies and who meets the criteria of the grant.
 Details and applications are available from the Director of Financial Aid.

 Margaret I. Gunn Memorial Fund | varies

 Award for United Methodist students currently under the guidance of the Board of Ministry of the Memphis Annual Conference.

-Award for a United Methodist student who has plans on becoming a pastor.
+Award for a United Methodist student planning to become a pastor.

 Award for United Methodist students from any Annual Conference.

 Bettye and Dick Hendrix Scholarship | $500 ($250 for the fall semester; $250 for the spring semester)